Working on Tasks

 - How soon will I be paid?

 When everything is humming along perfectly, the tasks back-end reports completed tasks to CoinWorker in a few seconds.
-If that pushes your account's pending balance over the 180 point threshold required for payment, then in another 5-25 minutes, a payment transaction will be issued on the Bitcoin network.
+If that pushes your account's pending balance over the 200 point threshold required for payment, then within the next 24 hours, a payment transaction will be issued on the Bitcoin network.
+(Our automated payouts usually happen at 00:00 GMT.)

 Within a few more minutes, the 'unconfirmed' transaction will usually be visible to many Bitcoin clients and 3rd-party reference sources like BlockExplorer or BlockChain.info.
 Then, it gets worked into the official shared global 'block chain', and further blocks get added after it, confirming it into the consensus global account balances.
-So under usual conditions, once the 180-point payment threshold is met for your login, you could see a credit in your own Bitcoin software in as few as 5 minutes or up to an hour after completing a task unit.
+So under usual conditions, once the 200-point payment threshold is met for your login, you'll see a credit in your own Bitcoin software in anywhere from one to 13 hours.

 - It's taking longer than usual for payment, is something wrong?

 In all cases, the systems keep trying to perform the next step, and will work to catch up on steps that have piled up in the meantime (earnings units get delayed but not lost).
-In testing so far, I've seen up to about a 3 hour delay for normal maintenance issues, and at one point an 8 hour delay before all reporting caught up after a CoinWorker bug was fixed.
-So anything up to about 12 hours, please consider normal glitching and delays that will resolve with time.
-Anything up to 48 hours may still be normal, but I'll investigate to double-check.
-If I know of problems causing even longer delays, there will be an announcement at @CoinWorking or this website.
+Generally, don't worry unless a payment seems more than one full day late.
+If I know of problems causing even longer temporary delays, there will be an announcement at @CoinWorking or this website.

 Behind the Scenes